/ About Abuse

 Abuse takes many forms.
 Does any of this seem familiar?

-Financial abuse: Theft or control of money or valuables.
+Financial Abuse: Theft/control of money or valuables.
 Denial of the right to work.

-Criminal harassment/stalking: Following or watching in a persistent, malicious, and unwanted manner.
-Invasion of privacy in a way that threatens personal safety.
+Criminal Harassment/Stalking: Following or watching in a persistent, malicious and unwanted manner.

 To contact Alpha House call